YOU ARE LOOKING FOR BUSINESS ACQUISITION FINANCING!

 How do you do due diligence on an acquisition?

-The due diligence process in a business acquisition should include an analysis of debt and company obligations surrounding leases, contracts, and outstanding lawsuits, as well as customer analysis.
+The due diligence process in a business acquisition should include an analysis of debt and company obligations related to leases, contracts, outstanding lawsuits, and customer analysis.